GRAP-UdL-AT/fruit_detection_in_LiDAR_pointClouds/README.md

-# Matlab implementation for fruit detection in 3D point clouds obtained using LiDAR sensors.
+# Matlab implementation for fruit detection in 3D LiDAR point clouds.

 ## Introduction
 This project is a matlab implementation for fruit detection suitable with 3D point clouds acquired with LiDAR sensor Velodyne VLP-16 (Velodyne LIDAR Inc., San Jose, CA, USA).